 Don't visit Tohoku unless you don't care about your health.
 Situation is ongoing.

-South/west of Tokyo(Kyoto, Hiroshima, Kyushu etc) is safe, wonderful and interesting and I thoroughly recommend visiting. almost 6 years agoAnswered by Naoya Yamaguchi via WorldNomads.com
+South/west of Tokyo(Kyoto, Hiroshima, Kyushu etc) is safe, wonderful and interesting and I thoroughly recommend visiting. about 6 years agoAnswered by Naoya Yamaguchi via WorldNomads.com

 An update for you all from March 2013